Stop Blaming the Handoff — Your Delivery Model Is Broken

 Every large enterprise technology program has a favorite villain.

-Sometimes, it is even the mysterious “business stakeholder” who enters the room once every six weeks, says something catastrophic, or demands something unrealistic, and then fades back into the fog.
+Sometimes it is the mysterious “business stakeholder” who enters the room once every six weeks, says something catastrophic, or demands something unrealistic, and then fades back into the fog like a governance cryptid.

-But if you spend enough time around large Financial Services technology programs, you hear one complaint more than almost any other:
+Spend enough time around large Financial Services technology programs, though, and one complaint shows up more than almost any other:

 The handoff is broken.